enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-accumulators.md

 ---
 ## Revision

-Which of these is not a valid Accumulator for the `$group` stage?
+Which of these is not a valid accumulator for the `$group` stage?

 ???